 If you are looking for a handheld metal detector UK supplier?
-We offer a wide range of security wands from established brands such as Adams, Garrett, Fisher and Rapiscan.
+We offer a wide range of security wands and security metal detectors from established brands such as Adams, Garrett & Fisher.
 If are unsure as to what brand or model best suits your needs, please don’t hesitate to get in touch on 01494 446965.

 Frequently Asked QuestionsWhat is a metal detector?